Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-John F. Kennedy, Lee Harvey Oswald, and Jack Ruby were all pronounced dead at the Parkland Hospital.
+John F. Kennedy, Lee Harvey Oswald, and Jack Ruby died at the Parkland Hospital.

-A buddhist monk by the name of Thich Quang Quc burned himself in protest of the Diem regime of South Vietnam in Saigon in 1963.
-The only body part that didn't burn despite trying to burn it twice more with creamation was his heart.
+A Buddhist monk named Thich Quang Quc burned himself in protest of the Diem regime of South Vietnam in Saigon in 1963.
+His heart was the only body part that didn’t burn despite trying to burn it twice more with cremation.

 The rivalry between Bette Davis and Joan Crawford was so strong that, when Davis was nominated for an Oscar in 1963, Crawford arranged with the other nominees to collect the award on their behalf.
 Anne Bancroft won, and Crawford read her speech for her, while Davis watched backstage. #teamcrawford

 The San Diego Chargers became the first professional sports team to use steroids.
-After an abysmal 4-10 record the previous year, they went on to win the AFL Championship, crushing the Boston Pariots by a score of 51-10.
+After an abysmal 4-10 record the previous year, they won the AFL Championship, crushing the Boston Patriots by a score of 51-10.

-The Stanley Cup Champions 1963 Toronto Maple Leafs, 1972 Boston Bruins and 1981 New York Islanders have their engravings misspelled as Leaes, BQSTQN and Ilanders, respectively.
+The Stanley Cup Champions 1963 Toronto Maple Leafs, 1972 Boston Bruins, and 1981 New York Islanders have their engravings misspelled as Leaes, BQSTQN, and Ilanders.
 There are also several player name errors.

-In 1963, after the South African Football Association was suspended from FIFA due to apartheid, they attempted to regain their membership by proposing that they send an all-white team to the 1966 World Cup, and an all-black team to the 1970 World Cup.
+In 1963, after the South African Football Association was suspended from FIFA due to apartheid, they attempted to regain their membership by proposing sending an all-white team to the 1966 World Cup, and an all-black team to the 1970 World Cup.
 Their proposal was rejected.

-The Italian government constructed a dam in 1959 despite multiple warnings of the instability of the region.
+The Italian government constructed a dam in 1959 despite multiple warnings of the region’s instability.
 In 1963, a landslide into the reservoir behind the dam triggered a tsunami over 800 ft high that breached the dam and killed nearly 2000 people, leaving a 200 ft deep impact crater.

 Janis Joplin was voted "Ugliest Man on Campus" at the University of Texas in 1963

-Donald Currey cut down a tree to retrieve his drill bit after it got stuck when he was trying to core it to study climate effects.
-After studying the core of the tree, he found that he'd just cut down the oldest tree (at least 4862 years old) found to date.
+Donald Currey cut down a tree to retrieve his drill bit after it got stuck when he tried to core it to study climate effects.
+After studying the tree’s core, he found that he’d just cut down the oldest tree (at least 4862 years old) found to date.

 Airplane Celebrity Death: Patsy Cline

-Presidential assasination: John F Kennedy & Magic Bullet Theory.
+Presidential assassination: John F Kennedy & Magic Bullet Theory.
 The JFK assassination is the mother of all modern conspiracy theories.
-After President Kennedy's death in 1963, the television networks aired 4 days of commercial-free coverage of his funeral, burial, and other proceedings, costing them about $100 million in lost advertising revenue.
+After President Kennedy died in 1963, the television networks aired four days of commercial-free coverage of his funeral, burial, and other proceedings, costing them about $100 million in lost advertising revenue.
 93% of all American homes watched some coverage.
-What happened to JFK's brain?
+What happened to JFK’s brain?

-John F. Kennedy, Aldous Huxley and C.S.
-Lewis all died on the same day Nov.
-22 1963.
-Famous murderer Robert Stroud, 'the Birdman of Alcatraz', died late on the day before, November 21.
-The Kennedy assassination kept his death out the headlines of most newspapers.
-Aldous Huxley, author of Brave New World, was at the forefront of the counterculture's experimentation with psychedelics, which led to his 1954 work The Doors of Perception.
-Dying from cancer, he asked his wife to inject him with 100 µg of LSD.
+John F. Kennedy, Aldous Huxley, and C.S.
+Lewis all died on the same day, November 22, 1963.
+Famous murderer Robert Stroud, ‘the Birdman of Alcatraz,’ died late the day before, November 21.
+The Kennedy assassination kept his death out of the headlines of most newspapers.
+Aldous Huxley, author of Brave New World, was at the forefront of the counterculture’s experimentation with psychedelics, which led to his 1954 work The Doors of Perception.
+He was dying from cancer and asked his wife to inject him with 100 µg of LSD.
 He died later that day.

-June 17 - The Supreme Court ruled that laws requiring reciting The Lord's Prayer or Bible versus in public schools were unconstitutional.
+June 17 – The Supreme Court ruled that laws requiring reciting The Lord’s Prayer or Bible verses in public schools were unconstitutional.

 Firsts and the Biggest Christmas Gifts